bharathwajv/drip-float/DAISY_CHAIN_FEATURE.md

 ### State Management
 - `isDaisyChainEnabled`: Boolean flag for current mode
 - `daisyChainUserImage`: Stores the generated image base64 data
-- Persisted in Chrome storage for session continuity
+- Persisted in Chrome storage for session continuity and cross-site functionality

 ### Functions Added
 - `toggleDaisyChain()`: Toggle between modes
-- `loadDaisyChainState()`: Load saved state on initialization
+- `loadDaisyChainState()`: Load saved state and stored image on initialization
 - `updateUserImageBase64()`: Update AI module with new user image
 - `resetToDefaultUserImage()`: Reset to original user image
+- Cross-site persistence: Daisy chain images stored in Chrome local storage

 ### Integration Points
 - Modified `generatePersonalizedImage()` to accept optional daisy chain image
 - Updated button click handler to handle daisy chain action
 - Enhanced CSS for visual feedback and animations
+- Added local storage integration for cross-site persistence

 ## Usage Flow

 1. **Enable Daisy Chain**: Click the daisy chain button (unlink icon)
 2. **Generate Image**: Use "Try it on" or generate AI image
 3. **Chain Continues**: Next generation uses the generated image as user image
+4. **Cross-Site Persistence**: Generated images are automatically loaded on different websites
-4. **Disable**: Click button again to return to default mode
+5. **Disable**: Click button again to return to default mode

+## Cross-Site Functionality

+### How It Works
+- When daisy chain is enabled and an image is generated, it's stored in Chrome local storage
+- The stored image is automatically loaded when visiting different websites
+- The ImageGen module is updated with the stored image during initialization
+- Users can continue their daisy chain across multiple shopping sites

+### Storage Management
+- Images are stored as base64 data in `chrome.storage.local`
+- Storage is cleared when daisy chain is disabled
+- Automatic cleanup prevents storage bloat
+- Compatible with Chrome's storage limits

 ## Benefits